Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 Conclusion

-The three feasts in Exodus 23—Unleavened Bread, Harvest, and Ingathering—were more than ancient rituals.
-They told Israel’s story, marked God’s provision, and pointed to His greater work in Christ.
+The three feasts in Exodus 23—Unleavened Bread, Harvest and Ingathering—were far more than ancient religious rituals tied to Israel’s farming calendar.
+They told Israel’s story, strengthened covenant identity, celebrated God’s provision and pointed forward to His greater work through Christ and His kingdom.

 Studying them deepens our appreciation for how God weaves history and prophecy together.
 They remind us that God not only saves and provides but also promises a future where He will dwell with His people forever.